 where $4J_{\rm TC}$ is the gap to an e-m excitation in absence of the magnetic field.
-These e-m composite fermions, e.g. by Eq. \ref{eq:dispersion1}, have extremely anisotropic dispersion with group velocity $\mathbf{v}(\mathbf{k}) = \partial_\mathbf{k} \varepsilon_x(\mathbf{k}) = \frac{4h^2}{K_z} \mathbf{d}_1 \sin(\mathbf{d}_1\cdot \mathbf{k})$ that propagate only in $\mathbf{d}_1$ direction, as demonstrated in Fig. \ref{fig:tcdyn}(c) and also numerical results to be discussed in Fig. \ref{fig:dyn}(f); and would develop zero modes at $ \sqrt{3} k_x \pm 3 k_y = 4 n \pi $ for $4J_{\rm TC} = \frac{4h^2}{K_z}$ if the perturbation theory remains valid.
+These e-m composite fermions with extremely anisotropic, e.g. the dispersion in Eq. \ref{eq:dispersion1}, have a group velocity $\mathbf{v}(\mathbf{k}) = \partial_\mathbf{k} \varepsilon_x(\mathbf{k}) = \frac{4h^2}{K_z} \mathbf{d}_1 \sin(\mathbf{d}_1\cdot \mathbf{k})$ that propagate only in $\mathbf{d}_1$ direction, as demonstrated in Fig. \ref{fig:tcdyn}(c) and are in agreement with numerical results discussed in Fig. \ref{fig:dyn}(f).
+They develop zero modes at $ k_x \pm \sqrt{3} k_y = 4 n \pi $ for $4J_{\rm TC} = \frac{4h^2}{K_z}$ if the perturbation theory remains valid.
 Interestingly it is known that given the duality in the system \cite{Vidal_PRB_2009, Dusuel_PRL_2011}, a $y$ perturbation to the TC leads to a first order transition at $\frac{K^4}{16 K^3_z} = \frac{2 h^2}{K_z}$ i.e at $h_c = \frac{K^2}{ \sqrt{32}K_z}$ between a topologically ordered state and a $y$ polarized state.
-The critical value of the first-order transition is of the same order where the value where the gap to the $\epsilon$ fermion reduces, suggesting that these fermions are energetically low lying as the system undergoes a phase transition to the VBS phase.
-Note that this scale is a still perturbative in $h$ which is far from the $h \sim K_z$ scale where the microscopic spin operators would polarize in the [111] direction.
+The critical value of the first-order transition is of the same order where the gap of the $\epsilon$ fermion reduces, suggesting that these fermions are energetically low lying as the system undergoes a phase transition to the VBS phase.
+Note that this scale is still within the perturbative regime in $h$ and is far from the $h \sim K_z$ scale where the microscopic spin operators polarize in the [111] direction.